Summary .NET Conf 2021 | What's New in .NET 6 and Much More!

 12 Nov 2021 15 min See Original (spanish)

-In this post we're going to take a look at the latest news and updates Microsoft and the various speakers shared at the annual .NET Conf conference.
+In this post, we will look at what Microsoft and the various speakers brought us at the annual .NET Conf.

-This summary is a quick overview; we're not going to dive deep into every topic since that would make for a never-ending post—keep in mind there were nearly 40 hours of content.
+This is a quick summary, where we won't go deep into every topic, otherwise this post would never end – keep in mind there were nearly 40 hours of content.

 I followed the conference live on my Twitter @NetmentorTw in this thread.